Nathan-Nesbitt/Minecraft_AI/README.md

 # Minecraft_AI
-An in game AI implementation for Minecraft Education.
-TESTING TESTING
+An in game AI implementation for Minecraft Education

 ## Frontend Design